-Two factor authentication is a security protocol adopted by many online platforms like Google and Facebook to secure user accounts.
-It basically works by adding an additional step to user login that requires proving the user identity after entering the password, usually by entering a sequence of random numbers that changes regularly at fixed intervals, that the user gets from a dedicated application.
+Two factor authentication is a security protocol adopted by many online platforms like Google and Facebook to secure user

+Seventh: Two factor authentication accounts.
+It basically works by adding an additional step to user login that requires proving the user identity after entering the password, usually by entering a sequence of random numbers that changes regularly at fixed intervals, that can be acquired from a dedicated application.